AdobeDocs/app-builder/src/pages/resources/videos/index.md

 [Watch (51mins)](exploring/ci-cd.md)

-Manik Jindal, Firefly Product Manager, will dive into CI/CD.
-You'll learn how to set up Github CI/CD we include with Project Firefly.
+Manik Jindal, App Builder Product Manager, will dive into CI/CD.
+You'll learn how to set up Github CI/CD we include with App Builder.
 In addition, we'll cover how to setup  a custom CI/CD pipeline with your tool of choice.
-Bring your questions and the Firefly team will be happy to answer any and all after the presentation.
+Bring your questions and the App Builder team will be happy to answer any and all after the presentation.